 This summer we will be exploring a patchwork of different artforms and thinking about how art and community can be overlapping and interwoven webs that connect us together.
 Students will explore different ways to express their creativity through individual and collaborative projects.
 Each week will feature a new theme where students will participate in projects, workshops, and critiques that sharpen conceptual, technical, and communicational skills surrounding art.
 Students will experiment with a wide range of mediums such as drawing, fiber, installation, cyanotype, block printing, and more, expanding their artistic skills and horizons along the way.
 This lab is all about having fun and learning about art, no former art knowledge is required!

-In this Summer animation course students will learn the foundational animation skills needed to create unique & engaging animated films.
-In addition to learning foundational skills, students will also have the opportunity to experiment with a wide variety of mediums to help formulate their own artistic voice.
+In this Summer Animation Lab, students will learn the foundational animation skills needed to create unique & engaging animated films.
+In addition, students will also have opportunities to experiment with a wide variety of mediums to help formulate their own artistic voice.
 All in all, this course will provide students with the knowledge and guidance necessary to become confident and independent animators.
 No former drawing or animation skills needed!!

 PERSONAL — COLLECTIVE — COMMUNAL FILMS

 In this lab, we will attempt to redefine our understanding of filmmaking, and its process to develop a more community oriented film practice.
 We will explore how the personal falls into the collective and the communal forms of making.
 We will move from community making into collective making to eventually culminate in a personal project - showing along the way how all three of these worlds of storytelling are not so different from one another.